spieglt/FlyingCarpet/README.md

 **Note: to send multiple files, use the `-send` flag with value `multi`, and then list however many files/globs after other flags.
-You standard shell character-escaping rules apply.**
+Standard shell character-escaping rules apply.**

 **Linux/Mac example:**